ealush/context/README.md

 We will be getting the same results.
 Right?

-Its the next feature that illustrates context's power.
+It's the next feature that illustrates context's power.
 Instead of using 'run'. we will use 'bind'

 ```js